 It was after walking some way along the beach that I spotted the beautiful grey seal pup – struggling his way up the beach.
 His little body was awkward on the land, desperately trying to get away from the cold incoming tide.
 He was exhausted.
 People were gathering around.
 One woman was on her phone to the RSPCA.
 We all felt helpless as to how to help this lovely creature.
 This added to my already low mood.
 I related to the seal pup.
 I sensed his tiredness of not being ok too.
 A sense of common humanity crept in to my mind.

 When I got back in to the cosy warmth of the house, I still felt strange.
 I did the loving kindness for other practice for the seal and all animals that are suffering right now.
-Finally, I turned to the self-compassion practice which is part of the Mindfulness Based Living Course and the Compassion Based Living Course.
+Finally, I turned to the self-compassion practice which is key practice in our level 2 compassion course, head over to our Mindfulness courses page for a list of current courses.
 After all, this is the main practice I have been teaching family carers for the last two years.
 After recognising that all wasn’t well in myself and feeling that the day was wasted, I reassured myself that it was ok to feel this way sometimes, and I didn’t need a reason.
 I snuggled up and fell asleep.

 When I awoke, I remembered I had written a piece about feeling this way when studying for the MSc Studies in Mindfulness.
 I found the essay I had written during the Insight module and found this quote which provided me with some reassurance: